amrabed/python-project-template/README.md

 # Python Project Template
-A Python Project template that comes out of the box with configuration for:
+A Python project template that comes out of the box with configuration for:
 - Packaging and dependency management using [Poetry](https://python-poetry.org)
 - Testing using [pytest](https://pytest.org)
 - Code coverage using [coverage](https://coverage.readthedocs.io)